phantekzy/js-weather-app/README.md

 1. Clone the repository:
    git clone https://github.com/phantekzy/js-weather-app.git

-2.Open the index.html file in your browser.
+2. Open the index.html file in your browser.

-3.Enter a city name in the search box and press Enter or click the search icon to get the weather data.
+3. Enter a city name in the search box and press Enter or click the search icon to get the weather data.

 - PS :
 You will need an API key from WeatherAPI to make this app work.
 Replace the placeholder key in script.js with your own if necessary.